 Besides GetGrief, the other winners of Incubate Awards included ThinAirWater, Teardusk, Conservation Guide, The Hard Yard, Wayword, Fat Macy’s, nibs etc., and Androdes, all based in London.
 Also taking home prizes in the category were Exyo, based in Sheffield, and the Stendhal Festival, based in Limavady, Ireland.

-Frankie Bennett, cofounder of The Hard Yard, said her goal is a pop-up version of her exercise startup that employees people who’ve been through the criminal justice system as trainers.
+Frankie Bennett, cofounder of The Hard Yard, said her goal is a pop-up version of her exercise startup that employs people who’ve been through the criminal justice system as trainers.

 “We’d love to use the money to build a space that embodies what we do,” said Bennett.
 “That’s a bit of a stretch project for us, but really want to make it happen in London.”